 4. Make your lunch (and the kids’ lunches) the night before

 Aha!
 Here’s what you can do with all that free time 1, 2, and 3 have given you!
 Make your lunch and your kids’ lunches the night before work or school.
 If you work at home, make your lunch anyway!
 Then you won’t be wondering what the heck to have tomorrow and end up eating a bag of potato chips for lunch.
 Not that I’ve ever done that.
 Ahem.

 5. Blend up green smoothies for days

 Green smoothies are one of the best ways to get awesome fruits and veggies into your bod.
-My favorite green smoothie recipe makes a big batch that’ll keep you in the green for days.
-Need more smoothie inspiration?
-Check out my smoothie Pinterest board.
+Twice a week, I make a big batch in my blender (spinach, kale, pineapple, banana, mango) and pour it into three 12-ounce Mason jars.